 1 Round = 18 pounds weight loss

 After making a thorough research and without hesitation I took the plunge.
 I was glad that I did because the HCG Diet has helped me get back to my before pregnancy weight.
-The HCG injection along with the calorie restriction really did great tricks on my belly fats.
+HCG injections along with the calorie restriction really did great tricks on my belly fats.
 I no longer look pregnant.
 I have learned how to cut back on sweet desserts and soda and I’m now stuck to water, tea, and some fruit juices.

 Here’s what I usually have for my meals: